mehulagg/gitlab/doc/development/documentation/styleguide.md

 ### Fake user information

 You may need to include user information in entries such as a REST call or user profile.
-Don't use real user information or email addresses in GitLab documentation.
+**Do not** use real user information or email addresses in GitLab documentation.
 For email addresses and names, do use:

 - **Email addresses**: Use an email address ending in `example.com`.